SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Shelter-building equipment can be as simple as a large garbage bag or a tarp.
 In a survival situation, you must get a safe place to shelter your body from element and night.
 Only then can you stay warmer and drier.

 A simple way to build a shelter is to use a rope (or cordage), some tree branches and a tarp.
-It will take you very short time to build such shelter.
+It will take you a very short time to build such a shelter.